chb/smart-docs/libraries/javascript/index.md

    });
 {% endhighlight %}

 # Notifications To and From the SMART Container

-## Subscribe to Notifications from the SMART Container
+## Subscribe to Notifications From the SMART Container

 A container will notify an app when important events occur.
 Today the SMART API defines three Container-to-app notifications that your app can subscribe to: